-Sound Transit light-rail riders stymied again by failed UW Station escalators
+Sound Transit light-rail riders frustrated Monday morning by failed UW Station escalators

 - "We were all screaming, 'Oh my god’" : How the Horizon Air theft and crash unfolded WATCH

-“I just received a call that Ops is hearing another escalator may have gone out as well,” she said at 10:07 a.m., but it was restarted by 10:19 a.m.
-Therefore, Sound Transit didn’t need to open the emergency stairs for customer use, Reason said.
+Agency spokeswoman Kimberly Reason said one escalator was undergoing a planned repair.
+In addition, one elevator was reported out of service at 9:20 a.m., she said.
+Full service was restored by Monday afternoon, KUOW radio reported.

-Sound Transit CEO Peter Rogoff this spring announced that in the event of multiple escalator blockages, that the emergency stairs at the north end of the train station would be opened for passenger use — and in fact that happened April 27, which was at least the third major outage this year at UW Station.
+Sound Transit CEO Peter Rogoff this spring announced that in the event of multiple escalator failures, the emergency stairs at the north end of the train station would be opened for passenger use — and in fact that happened April 27, which was at least the third major outage this year at UW Station.

-However, two riders tell The Seattle Times that hadn’t happened yet in the 9 o’clock hour, and in fact the security staff halted people who tried on their own to enter that back staircases.
+Two riders tell The Seattle Times the security staff on Monday stopped people who tried on their own to enter that back staircases.
 Gerton said he spoke to a front-line worker: “He said they would not change the directions of the downward escalators nor open the stairs.
 This was because dispatch had not allowed him to do so.”

-One escalator was torn open and is undergoing active repair, a rider picture shows.
+One escalator was undergoing active repair, a rider picture shows.

 Escalator failures are a recurring problem at Sound Transit, King County Metro and other transit agencies around the U.S. such as Bay Area Rapid Transit (BART) in Oakland, Calif.

-Sound Transit has held a couple board-member briefings, and has promised further investigation and possible technical solutions.
-At one point, CEO Peter Rogoff mentioned that years ago, standard escalators were ordered for UW Station and Capitol Hill Station, instead of tougher transit-grade escalators.
+Sound Transit has held a couple board-member briefings this year, and has promised further investigation and possible technical solutions.
+At one point, Rogoff mentioned that years ago, standard escalators were ordered for UW Station and Capitol Hill Station, instead of tougher transit-grade escalators.
+Doing so saved only $1.5 million, according to a KUOW news report.
+Sound Transit collects around $1.7 billion a year in regional taxes.

 In the future, light-rail stations are designed to provide at least one fixed public staircase to the lower level — except for the U District Station to open in 2021.
-It will be completely escalator and elevator dependent.
+It will be escalator and elevator dependent for everyday, nonemergency trips.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.